pivotal-cf/docs-pks/windows-workers.hbs.md

 ### <a id='upload-stemcell'></a> Upload the Windows Server Stemcell
-1. When prompted by Ops Manager to upload a stemcell, follow the instructions and provide your previously created vSphere stemcell for Windows Server version 2019.
+1. When prompted by {{ vars.platform_name }} to upload a stemcell, follow the instructions and provide your previously created vSphere stemcell for Windows Server version 2019.